u-boot/u-boot/tools/binman/binman.rst

 The image size is the total size of all entries.
 As you can see, you can specify the start offset of an entry using the 'offset' property.

-Note that due to a device tree requirement, all entries must have a unique name.
+Note that due to a devicetree requirement, all entries must have a unique name.
 If you want to put the same binary in the image multiple times, you can use any unique name, with the 'type' property providing the type.